 One of the great things about prepaid cards is that if you’re heading abroad on holiday and have left it too late to apply for a cheaper credit card, there’s still time to get a prepaid card.
 Because you can only spend the money you’ve loaded onto your card, there’s no credit check.
 As a result, if you order a card over the internet, it can be with you in a couple of days.

-pre-paid card comparison tool to get the best deal for you.
-Cash
+Use our pre-paid card comparison tool to get the best deal for you.

 Cash is still the most popular option for holiday money.
 However, exchange rates vary significantly and with sterling so weak against the Euro and Dollar, it’s more important than ever to get the most competitive rate possible.